egeorg/BobTheDiceMaster/school-bob-algorithm.md

 | Poker | 0.8804221388169133 |
 | Trash | 35.100630144032884 |

-This number show approximately how much benefit we on average get from each combination during the game.
+This number show approximately how much benefit we on average get from each combinations during the game.

 ### Profit function for a cross out decision

-TODO: explain things like AverageScore(combination)
-TODO: combination vs combination type
 After crossing out a combination, a player can't score it anymore, hence (on average) a player loses an AverageScore(combination)) points.
-It means that the score of CrossOut(combinationType) can be negative average score of that combination: -AverageScore(combinationType).
+It means that the score of CrossOut(combination) can be a negative average score of that combination: -AverageScore(combination).

 ### Profit function for a score decision

-It makes sense to score a combination if scoring it right now it will yield more points than trying to roll that combination from scratch, i.e. score of Score(combinationType) can be defined as a difference between the amount of points that it yields and average score of a the combination type: Score(combintionType) - AverateScore(combinationType).
+It makes sense to score a combination if scoring it right now it will yield more points than trying to roll corresponding combination from scratch, i.e. profit of Score(combination) can be defined as a difference between the amount of points that it yields and average profit of the combination: Score(combination) - AverageScore(combination).

 ### Profit function for a reroll decision

 Here where it gets interesting.
 A reroll profit can be defined recursively:

 Now we know how to calculate profit for "Score" and "Cross out" decisions.
-If no rerolls are left, we can already choose the best decision by iterating across all the available combinations and choosing the decision+combination type that yields the most profit.
+If no rerolls are left, we can already choose the best decision by iterating across all the available combinations and choosing the decision+combination that yields the most profit.
 Let's call it Profit(roll, 0) where 0 means that zero rerolls are left.
 It would be the base of recursion.

 1) Across all the possible reroll results, return sum of Probability(rerollResult) \* Profit(rerollResult, rerollsLeft - 1).